davidrobbins/wakandaExport/README.md

 wakandaExport
 =============

-A simple client interface for exporting data
+A simple example showing you how to let the user export the data from a dataclass to a CSV file.